Surprised White woman in dentist scrubs with face mask down, gloves, equipment

 Orthodontics

 An orthodontist is a dental specialist who deals with the diagnosis and treatment of misaligned teeth and jaws.
-It’s the job of the orthodontist to correct the position of your teeth gaps or abnormalities of the jaw with non-surgical procedures such as braces, wires, and retainers.
+An orthodontist’s job is to correct the position of your teeth gaps or abnormalities of the jaw with non-surgical procedures such as braces, wires, and retainers.
 Correcting tooth misalignment improves a person's smile and ensures that teeth function effectively.

 Pedodontics